Frijol/climate-change/GLOSSARY.md

 ## OPEC
 organization of the petroleum exporting countries

+## OPF
+optimum power flow, models to simulate power dispatch from various generators through various transmission lines– used by some utilities every half hour; others not at all due to high computational intensity [Graves, 1-5][Graves]

 ## OWC
 oscillating water column: a vertical chamber drilled into a cliff where waves push aboveground air through a turbine